UBC-MDS/DSCI_522_Group-308_Used-Cars/README.md

 ## Notes

-Please be advised that in order to reproduce the analysis, the `scripts/download.py` script will download approximately 1.4GB original data file.
-Also, training the model with `scripts/train_model.py` may take several hours.
-You may consider using command line arguments to train on a configurable subset of training data (which may affect the trained model) Please see consult usage data on each script for further details and options.
+Please be advised that in order to reproduce the analysis, the `scripts/download.py` script will download approximately 1.35GB original data file.
+Also, training the full model with `scripts/train_model.py` may take several hours.
+You may consider using command line arguments to train on a configurable subset of training data (which may affect the trained model) Please consult usage data for each script for further details and command line arguments.

 ## License